-In 2020, COVID-19 caused significant disruption to the football season.
-Financially, this has created a financial windfall for the Club as we were recipients of government stimulus payments (JobKeeper and Cash Flow Boost) totalling \$229,324.
-Whilst the season was curtailed, we were able to offer players reduced registration fees and also benefitted from a reduction in expenses due to councils waiving ground hire charges during the winter season.
-Changes to the NPL competition format as a result of COVID-19 meant that player payments for the year were significantly reduced.
-The reported surplus for 2020 is entirely attributable to the changed conditions for the year.
+In 2021, COVID-19 caused significant disruption to the football season.
+Financially, this has created a financial windfall for the Club as we were recipients of government stimulus payments (JobKeeper, JobSaver and Cash Flow Boost) totalling \$68,354.
+Whilst the season was curtailed, we were able to offer players reduced registration fees and also benefitted from a reduction in expenses.
+The reported surplus for 2021 is entirely attributable to the changed conditions for the year.